eslint/eslint-release/README.md

 When you run the release tool for a regular release, the following steps take place:

-1. Runs `npm install` and `npm prune` to ensure that the correct packages are being used
+1. Updates your npm packages to ensure you're running everything with the version that would be installed with a fresh install
 1. Runs `npm test` to validate the release
 1. Gathers the commit message for each commit since the last release
 1. Calculates the next release version based on the [commit message format](http://eslint.org/docs/developer-guide/contributing/pull-requests#step-2-make-your-changes) of the changes since the last release